serial3/42LIBFT/README.md

-Each project will have it-s repository, check in my repos to find other 42 school projects.
+Each project will have it's repository, check in my repos to find other 42 school projects.

 Done!